Featured extensively in the financial media and in major sites like :

-If you are interested, then email me your original guest post at andy@[this domain].com - Please send articles as a word document or in html (.txt file preferred).
+If you are interested, then email me your original guest post at admin@[this domain].com - Please send articles as a word document or in html.

 T&C’s for article submissions – I retain full editorial and approval rights, including removing and/or substituting links.
 I may also put in some related advertising of my own.
 Articles should stay away from direct product promotion and blatant advertising.
 However I may insert ads into guest or paid posts at my discretion.
 All articles will remain the property of this site and may not be re-published for a period of at least 12 months without permission.
 After 24 months, attribution links may be removed.